volkanakkus/gitrepo/README.md

 # Gitrepo

-Hey, It's Volkan.
-It's a weekend front-end challange.
+Hey, this is a weekend frontend challenge.
 You can create shareable Github Repo Links.

 Here's the [demo](https://gitrepoo.vercel.app/)